MSeveri96/how-to-align-molecule-to-axes/README.md

 Move the origin to the center of mass.

 As far as I know this can be done in Gaussview with the command Edit->Reorient

+## Working with a SCAN in VMD

+Once the initial geometry is optimized and aligned I often perform a scan of one of the degrees of freedom.
+Unfortunately the scan is performed in internal coordinates, therefore the alignment is lost.
+To restore the alignment it is possible to use the RMSD visualizer tool in VMD.